Tiri (footballer): Jamshedpur

 Tiri returned to the Indian top flight in July 2017, joining expansion team Jamshedpur FC.
 He played every minute as they finished fifth, one place off the playoffs, and scored in a 3–2 home win against Delhi Dynamos FC on 21 January 2018.

 ATK Mohun Bagan

 On 12 September 2020, Tiri moved to newly merged ATK Mohun Bagan FC.
 He made his official debut on 20 November, in a 1–0 away defeat of Kerala Blasters.

 Tiri missed the vast majority of the 2022–23 campaign, due to injury.

 Mumbai City

 On 6 July 2023, Tiri signed a one-year contract with Mumbai City FC as a free agent.
 He scored his first goal on 4 February 2024 against his former club Jamshedpur, heading from a free kick in a 2–3 home loss.
 He won his second league title at the end of the season.

 On 7 February 2025, away against NorthEast United FC, Tiri made his 150th ISL appearance, becoming the second foreigner to achieve this after Morocco's Ahmed Jahouh.
 In June, he agreed to a one-year extension.

+Tiri left in January 2026, by mutual consent.